 Background pattern

-Hquin 40 mg/g crema
+HQUIN 40 mg/g CREAM

 About the medicine

-How to use Hquin 40 mg/g crema
+How to use HQUIN 40 mg/g CREAM

 Introduction

-HQUIN 40 mg/g Cream
+HQUIN 40 mg/g cream

 Hydroquinone

-Read this label carefully before starting to use this medication, as it contains important information for you.
+Read this leaflet carefully before starting to use this medicine, as it contains important information for you.

-• Keep this label, as you may need to refer to it again.
+• Keep this leaflet, as you may need to read it again.
+If you have any questions, ask your doctor or pharmacist.

-• This medication has been prescribed only for you, and you should not give it to others who may have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this label.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
 See section 4.

 1. What is HQUIN and what is it used for